RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 <tr><td>tcp</td><td>httpd</td><td>rs-front</td><td>80</td><td>Access to frontend</td></tr>
 </table>

-You can use utility developped by yours truly to ease your life a bit.
-It is located [here](https://github.com/RegardsOss/regards-deployment/tree/master/security/iptable-generator).
-You just need two CSV files (using `;` as separator): the above table, *Flow.csv*, and a file describing which component is deployed on which machine (IP), *CompoIp.csv*.
+You can use this [utility](https://github.com/RegardsOss/regards-deployment/tree/master/security/iptable-generator) developped to ease your security configuration.
+You just need to provide two CSV configuration files (using `;` as separator):

+- the above table, `Flow.csv`
+- `CompoIp.csv`, a file describing which component is deployed on which machine (IP)

 Then you just need to compile the utility (`mvn clean install -Dmaven.test.skip=true`) and run the following command: `java -DcompoIpCsv=CompoIp.csv -DflowMatrix=Flow.csv -jar iptable-generator-1.0-SNAPSHOT-jar-with-dependencies.jar`.
 This will give a file with iptables correctly configured for each machine.

 Here is an example of *CompoIp.csv*:
 ```csv